canbula/ParallelProgramming/README.md

 You can find the codes that written in the laboratory in the folder WeekXX.

 # Problem Sets
-In the root folder there is a ProblemSet.pdf file, which is updated weekly after every lecture.
+In the root folder there will be a ProblemSet.pdf file, which is updated weekly after every lecture.

-# Videos from Previous Years
+# Codes and Videos from Previous Years
-There is a YouTube playlist, which includes the supplementary videos for the course as given in 2021.
+You can change the branch to see the codes from previous years.
+Also there is a YouTube playlist, which includes the supplementary videos for the course as given in 2021.
 The videos do not include the introductory Python and asynchronous programming part, so they start from Week06. https://www.youtube.com/playlist?list=PL30NBs02RsiUbmXVPDo56APsU0xa6gfL2